 Of note, the SAFE PLAY Act would call for school districts to have concussion management action plans that teach students, parents, and school personnel how to prevent, recognize, and respond to concussions, including assistance in the safe return of student athletes to academic and athletic performance.
 The legislation encourages the development of guidelines consistent with those to be developed by the US Centers for Disease Control and Prevention's (CDC) Pediatric Mild Traumatic Brain Injury Guideline Work Group, a group supported by APTA that includes 2 APTA members.

-Concussion prevention and management—particularly in youth sports—has been a particular focus of APTA over recent years, with the association advocating for continued support of the CDC work.
+Concussion prevention and management—particularly in youth sports—has been a particular focus of APTA over recent years, with the association advocating for continued support of the CDC workgroup.
 APTA continues to educate policymakers on how PTs are qualified to detect and manage concussions.

 How To Take Action